Chapter 70. Other Provisions

 5. Price charged for the wine or beer delivered.

-D. All deliveries by holders of delivery permits and licensees with delivery privileges shall be performed by the owner or any agent, officer, director, shareholder, or employee of the permittee.
+D. All deliveries by holders of delivery permits and licensees with delivery privileges pursuant to § 4.1-212.1 of the Code of Virginia shall be performed by the owner or any officer, director, shareholder, employee of the permittee or licensee, or third-party delivery licensee.

-E. No more than four cases of wine nor more than four cases of beer may be delivered at one time to any person, except that a permittee or licensee may deliver more than four cases of wine or more than four cases of beer if he notifies the Supervisor, Tax Management Section, in writing at least one business day in advance of such delivery.
+E. No more than four cases of wine nor more than four cases of beer may be delivered at one time to any person, except that a permittee or licensee may deliver more than four cases of wine or more than four cases of beer if the permittee or licensee notifies the authority in writing at least one business day in advance of such delivery.
 Any notice given pursuant to this section shall include the number of containers to be delivered, the volume of each container to be delivered, the brand of each container to be delivered, and the name and address of the intended recipient.

 Statutory Authority